 It was Gould’s idea to have Commodore manufacture adding machines.
 As that market declined, Tramiel came up with the idea to manufacture calculators.
 Gould said the calculators were the easiest money Commodore ever made.
 Unfortunately for Gould, Texas Instruments, Commodore’s main supplier of chips, noticed the same thing.
 In 1973, TI started making its own calculators.
 Commodore couldn’t compete on price.

 Commodore solved the problem by buying chips from MOS Technology.
+MOS had no interest in calculators.
+But Tramiel envied TI’s vertical integration.
 Eventually MOS’ fortunes fell to the point where Commodore could buy the whole company, allowing Commodore to duplicate TI’s vertical integration.
 Gould kicked in $3 million to help the purchase.

 Commodore and computers